GLH partners around the world

 We are delighted to learn that Jo Brennan of the Royal Botanic Gardens Victoria could receive today a batch of hibakujumoku Ginkgo seeds, hand delivered by GLH partners Virginia McNally and Dominic Napoleone of the University of Melbourne.
 Under a shining sun, a small handover ceremony was set against the backdrop of one of the Gardens' flourishing Ginkgo specimens.
 The seeds are currently undergoing cold stratification in the Gardens' nursery as they prepare to be sowed.
 We extend our gratitude to all involved for their efforts to make this exchange happen.

-In June 2017 GLH sent seeds to the Research Institute Mare Nostrum, who since have diligently documented the process.
-The Mare Nostrum website features images of the seeds, and the flowchart below, detailing application, arrival and sowing of seeds.
+In June 2017 GLH sent seeds to V.F.F.
+Institute Mare Nostrum e.V.
+NPO-Austria, who since have diligently documented the process.
+Their website features images of the seeds, and the flowchart below, detailing application, arrival and sowing of seeds.
 It also has a detailed technical analysis that includes step-by-step images and explanations for germinating the seeds.
-Gratitude for the care and efforts of Peter Bauckmann from Mare Nostrum and Shuichi Hamatani from the Hiroshima Botanical Garden.
+Gratitude for their care and efforts, as well as those of Shuichi Hamatani and colleagues from the Hiroshima Botanical Garden.